 The key is to have fluids available throughout the day.
 Geriatric nurse Anne Vanderbilt, CNS, explains, “What I often see in our advanced older adults – people in their 80s and 90s – is that they can’t sit down and drink a full 8-ounce glass of water.
 It fills them up, causes bloating and then makes them have to run to the bathroom.
 So little sips throughout the day are better.”

-In order to help make sure the older adults you love are staying hydrated and healthy, partner with Abby Senior Care for specialized senior home care in Denver and the surrounding communities.
+In order to help make sure the older adults you love are staying hydrated and healthy, partner with Abby Senior Care for the best in home caregivers in Denver, CO and the surrounding communities.
 Our caregivers are on hand to help supervise fluid intake, prepare nutritious meals, encourage seniors to stay physically active, and so much more for optimal health.
-Email or call us at 303-699-8840 for a complimentary in-home evaluation and for more information about our top-rated senior care Denver area families trust most!
+Email or call us at 303-699-8840 for a complimentary in-home evaluation and for more information!
 Visit our Service Area page to find care services near you.